meet your knitting instructor

 Jessica kaufman, m.a. craft education

-I founded HappyGoCrafty while living in Brooklyn 2013.
-During that time I was traveling all over NYC and New England teaching knitting at workshops and to private clients, as well as online.
+I founded HappyGoCrafty while living in Brooklyn in 2013.
+During that time I was traveling all over NYC and New England teaching knitting (as well as other fiber arts & textiles workshops) in schools, at craft centers, and to private clients.

 My interest in handknitting is rooted in helping new knitters to feel empowered understanding how to create their own patterns, freeing them from the page.
 My philosophy is that we are all intelligent enough to create, without adhering strictly to written instructions, and that once we understand how our gauge works and how our bodies are shaped, we can create whatever we can envision.